 - speak with a professional counsellor at the Counselling Service about any personal difficulties you may be experiencing

-- get in touch with the Equity and Social Inclusion Office for additional support relating to a disability or health condition, to speak to an Accessibility Advisor or for access to accessibility services
+- get in touch with the Access and Inclusion Office for additional support relating to a disability or health condition, to speak to an Accessibility Advisor or for access to accessibility services

 If you withdraw from a unit and do not enrol in an additional unit you may not meet the required study load for your course or international student visa.